Paul2009-38/factions/README.md

 Parcels should show up at a more accurate position just like in mc factions.

-Allow faction chest to become big when you place two chests by each other like in mc.

 Add-on mod mc style tnt.

 Add-on mod lag-free fire(if thats possible).